simopier/QuantifyingHydrideMicrostructure/README.md

 P.-C.A.
 Simon, C. Frank, L.-Q. Chen, M.R.
 Daymond, M.R.
 Tonks, A.T.
 Motta, Quantifying zirconium embrittlement due to hydride microstructure using image analysis. *Journal of Nuclear Materials* 547 (2021) 152817.

+## 2. Video - Presentation at TMS2021.

+This work was rpesented in March 2021 at TMS2021.
+The video of the presentation is available [here](https://www.youtube.com/watch?v=EcVpjCgMWdQ&list=TLPQMjAwMzIwMjEoCXK9uZ4WsA&index=2&ab_channel=TonksResearchGroup).

-## 2. Description of the QuantifyingHydrideMicrostructure repository content
+## 3. Description of the QuantifyingHydrideMicrostructure repository content

 * __HCC_MatLab_Code__ contains the MATLAB code for the Hydride Continuity Coefficient (HCC).
 * __RHCF_MatLab_Code__ contains the MATLAB code for the Radial Hydride Continuous Factor (RHCF).